phunware/maas-location-android-sdk/README.md

 ```

 ####PwManagedLocationProvider
 The PwManagedLocationProvider class allows you to implement Phunware's managed location software to further improve upon locations from your location provider hardware.
 Currently supported location providers are: CMX, CMX + Senion, Senion, and BeaconPoint.
 From a code standpoint, setting up a managed location provider is the same regardless of your setup.
 All of these attributes are set through the MaaS portal.
-Some of the IDs passed into the builder can be null if those location providers are not being used.
+The builder pattern only requires that you set the IDs for the location providers you are using.

 ```java
 // Create ManagedLocationProviderFactoryBuilder